-The new facility which is now open is situated at the entrance level into the Arts Building, adjacent to the college’s respite room.
+Trinity College Dublin welcomes people with disabilities and carers to drop in to use the fully accessible Changing Place toilet facility located at the entrance level into the Arts Building, adjacent to the college’s respite room.

-The Changing Places toilet is primarily for college staff and students - but is also available to be used by the many visitors to the university.
+The Changing Place toilet is primarily for college staff and students - but is also available to be used by the many visitors to the university.

-The Changing Places goes beyond a conventional wheelchair-accessible toilet in that it incorporates additional assistive technology of a hoist, height adjustable adult-sized changing bench, height adjustable basin and toilet.
+The Changing Place toilet goes beyond a conventional wheelchair-accessible toilet in that it includes additional assistive technology of a hoist, height adjustable adult-sized changing bench, height adjustable basin and toilet.